sashank24/Cloud_Classification/README.md

 ## Reason For This Project

 As we all know that climate is highly unstable and there are a lot of factors influencing the change in formations.
-Even for human it is a challenging task to interpret the climate and make accurate predictions.
+Even for humans it is a challenging task to interpret the climate and make accurate predictions.

 Hence, i want see how well Neural Networks can look for and find patterns in the images which are imposible to analyze by humans and check if there are other factors/variables which impacts the overall climate and prove that even in chaotic instances where humans fail to fathom, Neural Networks can predict the patterns and produce convincing results.

 **🔑 KEY NOTE: please read this**

 *sometimes github doesnt load the EDAnotebook inorder to get the full experience of the notebook please click this* -> [EDA_notebook](https://nbviewer.jupyter.org/github/sashank24/Cloud_Classification/blob/main/Cloud_Pattern_Prediction_EDA.ipynb) (📍wait for it load...)